bahram-jahanshahi/patient-checkout-aws-lambda-s3-sns/README.md

 ## Step One: Handle S3 Event by Lambda Function
 In this step, we need to handle the s3 event by the lambda function.
 In the scenario someone uploads a JSON file on S3, then a Lambda function should handle this event and read the uploaded file.

+## Step Two: Configure SNS Topic and Publish Messages
+In this step, we need to send a message to SNS after the s3 event is handled.
+Then we need a listener lambda function to handle the SNS event.

 ## SAM (Official Guid)
 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.